cre-mer/gutenberg-slider/README.md

 ## Features

-* Slider block wrapper that accepts only slide blocks
+* Slider block wrapper that accepts any block.
-* Slide block that saves InnerBlocks
+* Slide block is a wrapper for InnerBlocks.
+You can add a custom background color, a background image, and different image sizes for different viewports.

 ## Setup